-Netzschkau is situated at an altitude of 378 m at the river Göltzsch in the Vogtland region of western Saxony, close to the border to Thuringia.
+Netzschkau is situated at an elevation of 378 m at the river Göltzsch in the Vogtland region of western Saxony, close to the border to Thuringia.
 Netzschkau has a population of about 4,400 (2006).

 The settlement was founded in the 9th or 10th century by slavic settlers.
 In 1491 Netzschkau was chartered as a town.
 In the late 17th century Netzschkau became known as a town of weavers.
 With completion of the Göltzschtal bridge (see below), Netzschkau was connected to the railroad from Nuremberg to Leipzig, which caused a sudden boost for the industrial development of the town.
-The neighboring villages of Lambzig, Foschenroda and Brockau were incorporated into the municipality in 2000.
+The neighbouring villages of Lambzig, Foschenroda and Brockau were incorporated into the municipality in 2000.
 Netzschkau is administered jointly with the municipality of Limbach (Vogtland).

-The protestant castle church [left, no. 2410: bottom picture: background centre right] was built in 18381840 in classicist style.
+The protestant castle church [far left, no. 2410: bottom picture: background centre right] was built in 1838–1840 in classicist style.
 A renovation took place in 1955/1956.

 The bottom right picture on glass no. 2691 [right] shows the

 The famous railway bridge across the Göltzsch valley

 between Netzschkau and Mylau